-Students may attend sessions for time missed due to absences seven (7), eight (8), and nine (9) for each semester.
+Any student absent more than six (6) days in any class in a semester, excused or unexcused, will fail that class unless students attend sessions for time missed due to absences seven (7), eight (8), and nine (9).
 Make-up sessions will be offered by the school.
 Make-up time for these absences shall match the missed time hour-for-hour.
 The principal/designee may set a new guideline if extenuating circumstances can be proven.
-In cases of extended medical leave, students may have the opportunity to make-up their class time remotely.
-This shall be determined by school administration.
+In cases of extended medical leave, students may have the opportunity to make up their class time remotely.
+This shall be determined by the school administration.